+SECTION 8.
+Emergency Provisions Related to Extension of the Expiration of Existing Building Permits

+Notwithstanding the requirements of Section 13.70.20 of the Development Standards Ordinance, and as provided in Emergency Ordinance 2020-02 (adopted May 26, 2020), Emergency Ordinance 2020-04 (adopted July 21, 2020), Emergency Ordinance 2020-05 (adopted August 25, 2020), Emergency Ordinance 2020-06 (adopted October 22, 2020), Emergency Ordinance 2020-07 (adopted December 15, 2020) and Emergency Ordinance 2021-01 (Adopted January 26, 2021), the time limit for any active building permit which was in effect as of March 1, 2020, or which was issued between March 1, 2020 and May 23, 2021, shall be valid for a period of eighteen (18) months following the date of issuance.
+A permit holder may apply for an additional six-month extension, which may be granted by the Zoning Administrator pursuant to Section 13.70.20(c) of the Development Standards Ordinance.

 SECTION 9.
-Emergency Provisions Related to Extension of the Expiration of Existing Building Permits

-Notwithstanding the requirements of Sec.
-13.70.20 of the Development Standards Ordinance, and as provided in Emergency Ordinance 2020-02 (adopted May 26, 2020) and Emergency Ordinance 2020-04 (adopted July 21, 2020), the time limit for any active building permit which was in effect as of March 1, 2020, or which was issued between March 1, 2020 and October 25, 2020, shall be valid for a period of eighteen (18) months following the date of issuance.
-A permit holder may apply for an additional six-month extension, which may be granted by the Zoning Administrator pursuant to Sec.
-13.70.20(c) of the Development Standards Ordinance.

-SECTION 10.
 Enforcement and Penalties.

 - (a) All Code Enforcement Officers of the Town, whether engaged solely as a Code Enforcement Officer or otherwise engaged and duly commissioned by the Town as a Code Enforcement Officer, shall be authorized to enforce this Ordinance and shall, to the extent permissible under applicable law, cooperate with law enforcement officers of the State of South Carolina, or of any political subdivision thereof, in their enforcement of this Ordinance and any Executive Order issued by the Governor of the State of South Carolina. - (b) Violations of this Ordinance shall be punishable in accordance with the provisions of Sections 1-7 and 2-27 of the Town Code for the Town of Seabrook Island. - (c) Notwithstanding the previous, persons found guilty of violating Section 2 of this Ordinance shall be subject to a fine of \$50.00 per violation, plus required statutory assessments.
 Businesses found guilty of violating Section 2 of this Ordinance shall be subject to a fine of \$100.00 per day, plus required statutory assessments.
-Each violation shall be treated as a separate offense.

-(d) Any Business Establishment found guilty of violating any provision contained in this Ordinance may, in addition to the Penalties referenced hereunder, have its Business License revoked or suspended.
+Each violation shall be treated as a separate offense. - (d) Any Business Establishment found guilty of violating any provision contained in this Ordinance may, in addition to the Penalties referenced herein, have its Business License revoked or suspended.

-SECTION 11.
+SECTION 10.
 No Creation of Individual Rights, Privileges or Benefits